codepod-io/user-study/README.md

   - [Q3: Time Spent to Organize the Notebooks on CodePod](#q3-time-spent-to-organize-the-notebooks-on-codepod)
   - [Q4: time and distance to navigate and udpate code during development](#q4-time-and-distance-to-navigate-and-udpate-code-during-development)

+tl;dr

+We prepared three jupyter notebooks as benchmarks.
+Your task is to run these notebooks in CodePod IDE to experience the tool, then complete a questionaire of 4 questions.
+You can also use CodePod IDE on any other projects as you wish as an evaluation of CodePod.

 ## Quick links

 - CodePod website: https://codepod.io